A SAF alum who launched his first venture as a student, Khan has never stopped asking how opportunity can reach the people who need it most.

 By Rachel Doherty

 Khan was himself a recipient of the SAF Fellowship and the President's Scholarship of Distinction — recognition that, he says, deepened his sense of responsibility to give back.
 He has carried all of it forward, returning to campus to mentor students, support the Fellowship program and give back in the same spirit he received.
 "SAF has a deep culture of mentorship," he says.
 "I learned that first-hand as a first-year student.
-I had many people supporting me solely because someone supported them."
+I had many people supporting me solely because someone supported them and they wanted to pay it forward."

 That continuity matters to him.
 When he thinks about what he wants a current SAF student to take away from his story, the answer is not about credentials or career paths.
 "Build strong relationships starting today," he says.
 "Regardless of which path you take, relationships will take you farther — both personally and professionally."

 SAF has a deep culture of mentorship, I learned that first-hand as a first-year student.
-I had many people supporting me solely because someone supported them.
+I had many people supporting me solely because someone supported them and they wanted to pay it forward.

 Khan will receive his award at the SAF Alumni Excellence Gala on May 27, 2026, where he will be celebrated alongside 2025 Outstanding Alumni Achievement Award recipient Troy Maxwell.